i-Q: jack antonoff has some serious questions for ivanka trump | read | i-D

 Obsessed US fans will be pleased to hear that Jack is inviting them into his New Jersey childhood bedroom, which he has removed, reconstructed in a trailer, and will be driving around on his upcoming tour.
 The actual bed, posters, stickers, notebook, junk, everything is taken from the actual bedroom he resided in until the age of 27.
-He wrote a lot of the album within those four walls, you see, so fans are encouraged to sit on the bed and dig through his life — as we're essentially doing when listening to the record.
+He wrote a lot of the album within those four walls, you see, so fans are encouraged to sit on the bed and have a nosey through his life -- as we're essentially doing when listening to the record.

 We like Jack because he's like a bonus Frog brother in cult 80s vampire flick The Lost Boys, come to save the day/industry with his determination and witty comments.
 Time for some more of them now as we meet for a quick chat about diaries, dreams, death, why shaking hands is the very worst thing you could do, and the deeply serious reason he no longer gets his hair cut.

-Read: Jack Antonoff on the creative women in his life, and what he has learned from them.
+Read: Jack Antonoff on the creative women in his life, and what he has learnt from them.

 Hi Jack.
 When you were a child, what did you want to be when you grew up?